washingtonyachtclub/documents/WYC_Policies.md

 # Meeting Forecasts
 Dates for a minimum of one Executive Council Meeting and one General Meeting, to occur during the upcoming quarter, shall be decided by the final Meeting of each quarter.

+# Code of Conduct
+All Members must follow the [WYC Code of Conduct](https://documents.washingtonyachtclub.org/WYC_Code_of_Conduct.pdf).
+Serious or repeated violations may result in suspension under these Policies, including indefinite suspension.